jol333/TaskTimer/README.md

 ## Usage

 - **Click** on the timer to start or pause it
-- The timer will display in the format: HH:MM:SS.T
+- The timer will display in the format: HH:MM:SS
 - The timer stays on top of all windows, including fullscreen applications

 ## How It Works